paul-hammant/tbd/content/monorepos/index.md

 weight: 111
 ---

 A Monorepo, is a specific Trunk-Based Development implementation where the organization in question puts its source for all applications/services/libraries/frameworks into one trunk and forces developers to commit together in that trunk - atomically.

 Google has the most famous monorepo and they do the above AND force teams to **share code at source level instead of linking in previously built binaries**.
 Specifically, they have no version numbers for their own dependencies, just an implicit 'HEAD'.
 Indeed, because of lock step upgrades for all, releases from their monorepos mean 'HEAD' **is** their effective version number.
 Third-party libraries (like JUnit) will be checked into the repo with a specific version number (like 4.11), and all teams will use that version if they use it at all.

 The deployment and/or release cadences for each application/service/library/frameworks will probably be different as will the team's structures, methodologies, priorities, story backlogs etc.

 The name 'monorepo' is a newer name for a previously unnamed practice that is more than a decade old.

 Monorepo implementations deliver a couple of principal goals:

 * Acquire as many third-party and in-house dependencies as possible for a build from the **same** source-control repository/branch, and in the same update/pull/sync operation.
 * Keep all teams in agreement on the versions of third-party and in-house dependencies via lock-step upgrades.

 And some secondary goals:

-* Allow changes to common dependencies to via atomic commits.
+* Allow changes to common dependencies to via **atomic commits**.
 * Allow the extraction of new common dependencies (from existing code) to be achieved in atomic commits.
 * Force all developers to focus on the HEAD revisions of files in the trunk

 Google and Facebook are the most famous organizations that rest development on a single company-wide trunk, that fits the monorepo design.

 {{< warning title="Risk of chaotic directory layout" >}}
 Google's co-mingled applications and services site within highly structured and uniform source trees.
 A Java developer from one project team instantly recognizes the directory structure for another team's application or service.
 That goes across languages too.
 The design for the directory layout needs to be enforced globally.
 You can see that in the way that Buck and Bazel layout trees for production and test code.
 If you cannot overhaul the directory structure of your entire repository, you should not entertain a monorepo.
 {{< /warning >}}

+### Lock-step deployments?

+OK, so it is really important to note in a monorepo, that you don't have to do a lock-step deployment of a buildable/releaseable thing just because a dependency was upgraded.
+What is certain is the next deployment of that application/service will contain the new dependency.
+"Next" is still a concern of the development team in question.
+Monorepos only say "what" will be released, not "when".

 ## Third-party dependencies

 With the monorepo model, there is a strong desire to have third-party binaries in source-control too.
 You might think that it would be unmanageable for reasons of size.
 In terms of commit history, Perforce and Subversion do not mind a terabyte of history of binary files (or more), and Git performed much better when Git-LFS was created.
 You could still feel that the HEAD revision of thousands of fine-grained dependencies is too much for a workstation, but that can be managed via an [expanding and contracting monorepo](/expanding-contracting-monorepos/).

 Note:  Python, Java, C++ and other SDKs are installed the regular way on the developer workstation, and not acquired from the source-control repository/branch.

 ## In-house dependencies

 It could be that your application team depends on something that is made by colleagues from a different team.
 An example could be an Object Relational Mapping (ORM) library.
 For monorepo teams there is a strong wish to depend on the source of that ORM technology and not a binary.
 There are multiple reasons for that, but the principal one is that source control update/pull/sync is the most efficient way for you to keep up with the HEAD of a library on a minute by minute basis.
 Thus `MyTeamsApplication` and `TheORMweDepOn` should be in your source tree in your IDE at the same time.
 Similarly, another team that depends on `TheORMweDepOn` should have it and `TheirApplication` checked out at the same